Add these three iconic actions to your next Los Angeles Group Trip

 The Vasquez Rocks

 Even if you’ve never heard of them, the chances are that you’ve seen the Vasquez Rocks onscreen.
 They may be a little way out from the center of LA, but the trip is an absolute must.
-It’s worth making the decision to rent a car for the day because you’re going to want to spend a good amount of time here if you’re a fan of Star Trek, Bill and Ted, or classics like Blazing Saddles.
+It’s worth making the decision to charter a bus for the day because you’re going to want to spend a good amount of time here if you’re a fan of Star Trek, Bill and Ted, or classics like Blazing Saddles.
 With over fifty films and TV shows using the rocks as a shooting location, no movie buff worth their salt is going to want to miss the chance to recreate some of their favorite movie moments.

 It’s impossible to run out of things to do in LA, and unless you’re going there for a very long time, you might struggle to cram everything in that you want to see.
 Prepare accordingly and you could even spot some real-life stars as you wander sun-soaked Los Angeles.